 - Are able to provide encouragement, support and guidance.

-- Are aged over 25 years old, married with a partner or single.
+- Are aged over 25 years old.

 - Employed or not employed.